airbnb/okreplay/src/docs/index.md

 To use Betamax you just need to annotate your JUnit test or Spock specifications with `@Betamax(tape="tape_name")` and include a `Recorder` Rule.

+If you are using the Betamax proxy you need to use `ProxyRecorder` rule.

 ### JUnit

     import co.freeside.betamax.Betamax;